Online MHA Degrees in Georgia: Finding the Right Program

 Strayer University

 With two concentrations to choose from, the online Master of Health Administration program at Strayer University offers students the flexibility they need to choose their best career option.
-Students can opt to specialize in clinical care management or in public health management, both of which serve them in good stead as healthcare administrators.
+Students can specialize in clinical care management or in public health management.

 The program requires 54 credits, which are earned through 11-week courses.
-The program offers significant assistance from advisors and faculty members with a small student-faculty ratio.
+It also offers significant assistance from advisors and faculty members with a small student-faculty ratio.
 Those who want to make the most of their time can opt to take additional classes that enhance their concentration even further.
-Regardless of the track chosen, most students will graduate within two years.

 Duration: 2 years